sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/_index.md

 ## Intro
 Some young families want to (ultimately) establish an agrarian traditional Hindu settlement and university somewhere in Latin America;
-where they can preserve, practice and propagate Hindu religion and arts (classical music, dance, rituals, meditations...) in peace
+where they can preserve, practice and propagate, alongside modern science, Hindu religion and arts (classical music, dance, rituals, meditations...) in peace
 even as the industrial society collapses when fossil fuels run out, with unrest being more severe in the old world.

 This center in Latin America for Hindu studies